Sandelier/AnimePlanet-Additions/README.md

 Adding new features / fixing minor inconveniences that i've found in AnimePlanet.
 Includes small list visualizer, but there's an button to export the data so you can make an better one if you want to.

-Gonna add chromium someday.
-(Don't trust me on this one)

 ![Features](Screenshots/Features.png?)
 ![Visualizer](Screenshots/Visualizer.png?)